asud13/Mandelbrot-CPP/readme.md

 ---
 ### How to use the program

-ou scroll up and down to zoom in and out.
+Scroll up and down to zoom in and out.

 The position of your mouse is what is being zoomed in to / out of.